 However, you don’t have to let fear of “missing out” keep you stuck.

-Here are five steps to structure your literature review and start the writing process, even if you’re feeling completely overwhelmed.
+Here are five steps to structure your literature review and start the writing process for your Dissertation, even if you’re feeling completely overwhelmed.

 I am not referring to food here (although I am Hungarian and I have a weakness for metaphors related to food).